The FBI and Omaha’s Black Panthers

 Minard's death was immediately blamed on the Black Panther Party, a revolutionary, socialist organization FBI Director J. Edgar Hoover called "the greatest threat to the internal security of the country.”

 The Black Panthers were targeted by a clandestine FBI operation named COINTELPRO, designed to undermine the era’s social justice movements.
 An acronym for COunter INTELligence PROgram, it used fraud and force to disrupt constitutionally protected political activity.
+(Read more in depth about COINTELPRO through a series called "Framed" written by Michael Richardson).

 The program is best known for its efforts to discredit Martin Luther King Jr. by secretly tapping his phones.
 That started shortly after his 1963 “I Have a Dream” speech in Washington, D.C.
 The operation also sought to widen the rift between Malcolm X and the Nation of Islam by placing undercover FBI agents around Omaha native Malcolm X prior to his still-unresolved assassination.